ska-sa/spead2/doc/py-send.rst

 Unlike for receiving, each stream object can only use a single transport.
 There is currently no support for collective operations where multiple producers cooperate to construct a heap between them.
-It is still possible to do multi-producer, single-consumer operation if the heap IDs are coordinated.
+It is still possible to do multi-producer, single-consumer operation if the heap IDs are kept separate.

 Because each stream has only one transport, there is a separate class for each, rather than a generic `Stream` class.
 Because there is common configuration between the stream classes, configuration is encapsulated in a